 Take a look at this Sustainability Assessment from students of the University of Vermont comparing Dr Bronner products to another sustainable ‘competitor’.
 They outperform them across all fields.

-Due to the non-toxic, non-irritant and non-cancer lined ingredients the castile soaps come with an 18 in 1 use recommendation, from shampoo and body wash to household cleaning to fruit and veg wash!
+Due to the non-toxic, non-irritant and non-cancer linked ingredients the castile soaps come with an 18 in 1 use recommendation, from shampoo and body wash to household cleaning to fruit and veg wash!
 That the ingredients are so non harmful means you can even brush your teeth with it!
 I cannot even imagine using industry leading shampoos or body washes to clean my teeth…

 A Fresh Perspective: